ImperialCollegeLondon/gdsims/docs/gui/tutorials.rst

     .. image:: ../images/gui_advanced_coords_custom.PNG
         :scale: 80 %

-4. Before confirming your advanced parameter changes or previewing plots make sure the 'no. of patches' parameter in the main window matches with the number of patches included in your coordinates file.
+4. Before confirming your advanced parameter changes or previewing plots make sure the 'no. of patches' and 'no. of release patches' parameters in the main window match with the number of patches and release sites included in your coordinates file.
 This is a sanity check to ensure you know how many patches will be used.
-In our example file we use 25 patches, so change this to 25.
+In our example file we use 25 patches and 1 release patch, so change this to 25 (and 1 respectively, if it's not set to that already).

 5. Notice there is a preview button next to the drop-down bar.
 Clicking it will display a pop-up window with a preview plot of the coordinates, clearly indicating the release sites selected.
 Release sites have been pre-selected in the default options but you can choose your own in your custom files.